 When it's time to introduce another cat into your home, there are no shortcuts.
 Some cats are more territorial than others.
 Some welcome the companionship.
 And unfortunately, it's impossible to predict how each cat will react until you bring them together.

-One clear-cut benefit of working with a shelter or rescue is that they can provide some insight into the cat's history - specifically if she has cohabitated with other animals.
+One clear-cut benefit of working with a shelter or rescue is that they can provide some insight into the cat's history - specifically if it's cohabitated with other animals.
 If a cat has already lived with other pets, the transition might be more peaceful.
 That's not to say it will go without a hitch - it's an adjustment period no matter what.

 A negative experience can set the tone for the rest of their time together, so it's imperative to move things along slowly, but with purpose.